mattwylder/dotfiles/README.md

 ln -s ~/Developer/dotfiles/mwylder.zsh-theme ~/.oh-my-zsh/themes/mwylder.zsh-theme
 ```

+Rename your existing `.gitconfig` file to `.gitconfig_extended`.
+This will allow you to use your work or personal emails without committing changes.
+It also allows you to add on any git config features you need for work.

 Then make a symlink to the home folder.
 Remember, the `.symlink` files in this repo don't begin with a `.`.
 ```
 ln -s ~/Developer/dotfiles/zshrc.symlink ~/.zshrc